 Below are some of my favorite Greenlight features:

 - There is a smartphone app that gives you complete control over your child’s spending.

 - You can choose to select where your child can use their card, or you can allow them to use their card anywhere.

 - If they lose their card, you can simply remove the money from it right through your smartphone.

 - If they need extra money for some reason, you can add it right to the card as-needed!

 - You can set it up so that it will pay your child an allowance automatically.

 - You get real-time notifications of how your child is using their card.

-- You can review spending habits with your child anytime that allows them to learn about spending habits in a very practical & visual way.
+- And you can review spending habits with your child anytime.
+This allows them to learn about spending habits in a very practical and visual way.